StaticRocket/psdk-doc-docker/README.md

 ## Why

-Preempting incompatibility as that entire repos is based on deprecated sphinx calls and weird hacks.
+Preempting incompatibility as that repos is still using some deprecated sphinx calls.
+Sphinx has some dependency resolution issues when mixing system and local python library installations that causes unusual artifacts.
+This guarantees a reproducible build output.

 ## Building